ElisaSalvatore/test-node-project/README.md

 # Random Number Generator

-This is a simple fullstack random number generator
+This is a simple fullstack random number generator using Node.js